Deltares/iMOD-Documentation/docs/index.rst

 .. figure:: screenshots/index/NHI-zz_3d_viewer.png

-  The chlorine concentrations computed by the NHI-fresh-salt model. for the province of Zeeland, plotted in the new iMOD 3D viewer.
+  The chlorine concentrations computed by the NHI-fresh-salt model for the province of Zeeland, plotted in the new iMOD 3D viewer.
-  The top layer is made opaque,
-  creating the pretty mist effect in the creek ridges.
+  The top layer is made partly transparent, creating the pretty mist effect in the creek ridges.

 Comparison with iMOD 5